DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Fixed: End-of-line comments in layout entries are now stripped, w/o harming semicolon state entries.
 These now have to be on the form `Tab-;-spaces-Tab`.
 	- Added BaseLayout for QWERTY VK.
 (QWERTY-eD still uses a remap from the Colemak-eD BaseLayout.)
 		- Makes the KeyMapper more intuitive, as you can use QW key positions directly instead of having to map from Co positions w/ the QWERTY remap.
-	- Robust `trayMenuDefault setting`.
+	- Robust `trayMenuDefault` setting.
 As before, `#&` selects item by position – but it now ignores separators.
-And partial matches are allowed for text entries.
+Also, partial matches are allowed for text entries.